Sagar2402/NLP/QuoraQnPairs/ReadMe.md

 Quora Question Pairs dataset : https://www.kaggle.com/c/quora-question-pairs<br />
-Dataset is used to train a model that predicts question similarity (ie how similar are two questions)<br />
+Dataset is used to train a model that predicts question similarity (ie how similar two questions are)<br />
 Can be used for retrieval chatbots and deleting repeating questions <br />
 Model Used : BiLstm network with GLoVe<br />